 Email us at firstname.lastname@example.org or give Janet or David a ring on 01900 821976

 This is a legal document which is registered with The Office of the Public Guardian.
 You can make and register an LPA yourself.

-There are two types of LPA; one deals with Financial Decisions the other with Health and Care decisions.
-As a Carer you may wish to have an LPA for yourself and/or the person you care for.
+There are two types of LPA, one deals with Financial Decisions the other with Health and Care decisions.
+If you are a carer you may wish to have an LPA for yourself and/or the person you care for.